Phdntom/Phdntom.github.io/readme/README.md

 * __Be complete__ - Don't leave your audience hanging with no context.
 If your issue is technical, at minimum share code snippets or data figures.
 Even better, push your code to a branch for review so others can weigh-in on your question right away.
 Async technical discussion is ok, async "Are you available?" is not.

-* __Deep work__ - I see value in longer periods of uninterrupted work.
-Feel free to set your status to away and/or not check chat/email when you need to focus.
-For more on some of the science behind this idea, see [Deep Work](http://calnewport.com/books/deep-work/).
-I have a copy.
+* __Deep work__ - I prefer longer periods of uninterrupted work.
+Feel free to set status as away and/or not check chat/email when you need to focus.
+For more on some of the science behind this idea, see [Deep Work](http://calnewport.com/books/deep-work/); I have a copy.

 __WORK IN PROGRESS__